Hawthorn Football Club: Rivalries

 Sydney Swans – Hawthorn and Sydney's rivalry has been more recent, dating back to 2011's semi final.
 The clubs have met in two Grand Finals.
 In 2012, minor premiers Hawthorn were grand final favourites, only to be upset by the Swans.
 The rivalry grew in 2013, when Hawthorn forward Lance Franklin transferred to the Swans as a free agent on a nine-year, $10 million deal.
 In 2014, the Swans finished minor premiers, and went into the grand final overwhelming favourites, only for Hawthorn to avenge the 2012 loss with a 63-point win.
 The rivalry has also been fueled by trading between the clubs, with third generation Hawk Josh Kennedy being traded to the Swans in 2009, and going on to have a great deal of success at his new club.
 In 2016, father-son Swan Tom Mitchell requested and was granted, a trade to Hawthorn, winning the Brownlow Medal in his second season.

+Port Adelaide - A newer brewing rivalry of the last few years dates to Round 10, 2024, where Hawthorn conceded a 42 point half time lead to lose by 1 point after Port scored a blistering goal in the final 6 seconds of the match.
+This tension was escalated in the 2024 Semi Final, Hawthorn to slimly lose by 3 points following a missed goal from team captain James Sicily in the final 90 seconds, stopping their finals momentum.
+Seemingly fuelled by social media comments Jack Ginnivan had made in the week prior referencing the following Preliminary Final, senior coach Ken Hinkley then began yelling at and mocking Ginnivan and the Hawthorn team post match on the pitch, leading to Sicily retorting, and a public face off occurring during the post-match celebration of Luke Breust's 300th game.
+An eventual $20,000 fine was handed down to Hinkley following the ordeal, under Rule 2.3(a), conduct unbecoming.

+Tensions were then high heading into Round 5 of 2025, in which Hawthorn's 4-0 start to the season was abruptly stopped by a painful loss to Port Adelaide, having been down over 80 points in the early stages of the game to eventually lose 121-91.
+Multiple melees and 'scraps' broke out, with four players, two from each respective side, receiving fines for engaging in melee.
+Following the match, Port Adelaide player Willie Rioli Jr posted a statement on his instagram story stating his hatred for the club for "what they did to my family", likely referencing the club's discrimination case with 4 time premiership-player Cyril Rioli, and the drafting of his father, Willie Rioli Sr.